Skip to: Navigation | Content | Left Column | Right Column | Footer

 Facts about the Monmouth County SPCA

 The MCSPCA is a non-profit organization.
-We receive no federal, state or local funding.
-We rely entirely on private donations to fund the many programs we provide.
+We rely entirely on donations, grants, government contracts and what is earned through adoptions and medical services to fund the many programs we provide.

 The MCSPCA is not affiliated with any other shelter or welfare organization.
-We are not affiliated with, nor do we receive any funding from, the Humane Society of the United States, the ASPCA, the New Jersey SPCA or the Associated Humane Societies, Inc.
+Although the Monmouth County SPCA works very closely with the Humane Society of the United States, the ASPCA, and the Associated Humane Societies, Inc., we are an entirely separate entity.

 The MCSPCA provides services that improve the quality of life for all citizens of the community, not just for pet owners.
-In addition to animal adoption and surrender services, the Monmouth County SPCA provides the following services to the community (read about them on our Services page): Low Cost Spay and Neuter Clinic, Cruelty Investigations, Humane Education, Pet Assisted Therapy, Dog Training, Pet Bereavement Counseling, Lost and Found.
+In addition to animal adoption and surrender services, the Monmouth County SPCA provides the following services to the community (read about them on our Services page): Full-service veterinary services through the Vogel Veterinary Care Center, Cruelty Investigations, Animal Control, Humane Education, Pet Assisted Therapy, Dog Training, Pet Bereavement Counseling and Lost and Found.

 We need your donations now more than ever.
 Help us continue the important work of serving the people and pets of Monmouth County, please send a donation today to: Monmouth County SPCA, 260 Wall Street, Eatontown, NJ, 07724, or donate online.
 The animals thank you.